Clinical-Genomics/MIP/CONTRIBUTING.md

 The --deployment flag makes sure that carton will only install modules and versions available in your snapshot, and won't fallback to query for CPAN Meta DB for missing modules.

-Another flavoe of this is [Carmel].
+Another flavor of this is [Carmel].
 Unlike traditional CPAN module installer, Carmel keeps the build of your dependencies in a central repository, then select the library paths to include upon runtime.

 ## Code style
 MIP uses Perl::Tidy, Perl::Critic and Yamllint in order to maintain readability and a consistent code style across the repo.
 These tools can be installed by running mip_install_perl.sh with the `-d` option when installing MIP's perl distribution and cpan modules.